majuss/ecoevolpara/Documentation/vms.md

 ### Connect to a Linux VM using ssh

 When starting the Linux vm with qemu you have to add a ssh-port forwarding rule with the parameter: `net user,hostfwd`.
-For example you add: `hostfwd=tcp::15000-:22` then you can connect to the vm with: `ssh user@IP -p 15000` See INSERT LINK for details.
+For example you add: `hostfwd=tcp::15000-:22` then you can connect to the vm with: `ssh user@IP -p 15000` See [the table] for details.

   [link text]

 ### Connect to a Linux VM using a VNC-client (GUI)

 Install a vnc client on your local machine for example xtightvncviewer (`aptitude install xtightvncviewer`).

-  [link text]:(#Create a VM using QEMU)
+  [the table]: #vm_table
   [this website]: https://www.microsoft.com/de-de/evalcenter/evaluate-windows-10-enterprise
   [spice-guest-tools]: https://www.spice-space.org/download/windows/spice-guest-tools/spice-guest-tools-latest.exe
   [spice-client]: https://packages.debian.org/jessie/spice-client/